I am continuing to teach my regular classes online so my Online Training page is the one that is updated most often…

 These are ongoing classes, so the intention is for you to commit to attending on a regular basis: once a week is good, twice a week is better.
 Feldenkrais is about learning to learn; these are skills that you will develop over time with practice, and the benefits you will experience are also cumulative.

-UPDATE: up until now I have been considering these classes as potentially mix-and-match but it is now clear that is not how it tends to work out, so I have made adjustments to the pricing accordingly.
-Everything I teach online is available for a suggested fee, or a donation of your choosing, which means you do not need to negotiate it with me, although I would prefer to know if you would like to come along but are not able to pay anything.
-I am increasing my prices this Spring, with the expectation that anyone on a low income will continue to pay what they are able, without worrying about it.
+Everything I teach online is available for a suggested fee, or a donation of your choosing, which means you do not need to negotiate it with me, although I would prefer to know if you would like to come along but are not able to pay me anything.
+Whenever I have a price rise my expectation that anyone on a low income will continue to pay what they are able, without worrying about it.

 The Feldenkrais Method is unique in design, and of all the versions of personal training that include a physical element, Feldenkrais is most like Tai Chi, where regular practise is good, and the more time you give to the process the more you get back.
 At some point you become someone who practises Feldenkrais, and at that point the benefits and the pleasures begin to accrue.
 One reason I am so enjoying teaching on Zoom is the facility to share a recording of the class so you can build up an archive of lessons to explore whenever you wish.